blackrushllc/basic/IMPLICIT_IF_BLOCKS.md

 - Do not alter runtime semantics or the AST shape for IF; only parsing is extended.

 Background (what exists today)
-- Lexer maps END-suffixed keywords like ENDIF, END WHILE, ENDFUNC, etc., to TokenKind::End.
+- Lexer maps END-suffixed keywords like ENDIF, END IF, END WHILE, END FUNC, END SUB etc., to TokenKind::End.
 No new tokens are needed.
 - Parser has consume_optional_end_suffix() which tolerates optional suffix identifiers after END (e.g., END IF).
 We re-use it.
 - IF currently supports:
   1) Brace form: IF cond { … } [ELSE { … }]